18F/handbook/_pages/business-units/operations/outreach/blogging.md

 ### Guest authors

-The 18F blog welcomes guest authors from other government agencies.
-They're especially good for highlighting the innovative work happening around the government, getting a different perspective on 18F projects, and for showing how agencies are adapting our tools for their own use.
+The TTS blogs welcome guest authors from other government agencies.
+They're especially good for highlighting the innovative work happening around the government, getting a different perspective on TTS projects, and for showing how agencies are adapting our tools for their own use.
 Our blog team is happy to work with guest authors to develop an idea and edit their writing.
-We'll work to support their tone and voice, but all posts on the 18F blog will follow our [Content Guide](https://content-guide.18f.gov/).
-Posts from guest authors will have to go through the communications approval process at their agency as well as at 18F and GSA.
+We'll work to support their tone and voice, but all posts on the TTS blogs will follow our [Content Guide](https://content-guide.18f.gov/).
+Posts from guest authors will have to go through the communications approval process at their agency as well as at TTS and GSA.

 ### No authors

-On occasion, it can be useful to have posts written by 18F as an organization rather than as an individual.
+On occasion, it can be useful to have posts written by TTS as an organization rather than as an individual.
 We may use this for posts that explain fundamental concepts of our business or culture where many team members contributed writing and editing.
-Posts with 18F as an author have a more formal and authoritative tone and are about statements of policy or fact rather than opinions.
+Posts with TTS as an author have a more formal and authoritative tone and are about statements of policy or fact rather than opinions.